-One could easily imagine a legal system that imposes penalties that are discontinuous in the size of the default, for example trigger penalties that jump to a minimum level at the first infinitesimal default.
+One could easily imagine a legal system that imposes penalties that are nonconcave and even discontinuous in the size of the default, for example trigger penalties that jump to a minimum level at the first infinitesimal default.
+One could also imagine confiscation of commodities in case of default.
 Our model does not explicitly allow for these possibilities.
-But as we show in our working paper [-], with a continuum of households, such modifications to the default penalties do not destroy the existence of equilibrium.
+But as we show in our working paper (Dubey-Geanakoplos- Shubik, 2000), with a continuum of households, such modifications to the default penalties do not destroy the existence of equilibrium.